Jim Penman: Jim's Group

 After the completion of his PhD in 1983, Penman gradually turned his part-time lawn mowing business into a franchising business, focussing on setting up and selling lawn-mowing rounds and taking on sub-contractors, rather than simply mowing lawns.
 Between 1983 and 1989, he sold around 100 rounds.

 In 1988 VIP Home Services came into the market in Victoria, which prompted Penman to systemise his own processes and create the Jim's Mowing franchise.
 Penman states that his mandate is to be fanatical about service to both franchisees and customers.
 However, he has a reputation for becoming angry quickly and for "being a firer", with a high turnover at the Jim's Group national office.
 After firing his sister, the two have been estranged.

 After launching the franchise business in 1989, Penman expanded to include additional industries.
 The first addition was cleaning services, and by 2012 the franchise model had been adapted to over 30 service industries.
 However, Penman's business model was also criticised in 2012 for being inappropriate for managing the large number of franchisees.

 During the COVID-19 pandemic in 2020, Penman was a critic of how Victoria's lockdown rules were applied to his franchisees, including encouraging them to continue work despite lockdown restrictions.
 In August he discussed the possibility of legal action against the Victorian government, and in October it was announced that about 700 Jim's Mowing franchisees were joining a class action led by Carbone Lawyers.
+As of 2023, Jim’s Group has over 5,200 franchisees in Australia, New Zealand, Canada, and the United Kingdom.